Ethiopia's Tigray region: War behind a 'steel wall' | DW | 01.03.2021

 Martin Plaut, a journalist specializing in conflicts on the Horn of Africa, strongly criticized the dangerous situation journalists find themselves in.

-Though Abiy Ahmed has opened access to Tigray for seven major media houses, he pointed out how restricted they are in doing their jobs.
+Though Abiy Ahmed has opened access to Tigray for seven major media houses, Plaut also pointed out how restricted they are in doing their jobs.
 "A number of reporters and journalists have come under huge pressure," Plaut told DW.

 "Some have been arrested, some have been beaten.
 One journalist in Addis Ababa found herself arrested, two translators for foreign journalists in Tigray were beaten and arrested by Ethiopian soldiers."

-Note: Correction: An earlier version of this article incorrectly spelled Ethiopian Prime Minister Abiy Ahmed's name.
-The error has been corrected.